isend-ai/php-sdk/README.md

 # isend.ai PHP SDK

-A simple PHP SDK for sending emails through isend.ai using various email connectors like AWS SES, SendGrid, Mailgun, and more.
+A simple PHP SDK for sending emails, Telegram messages, and events through isend.ai using various email connectors like AWS SES, SendGrid, Mailgun, and more.

 ## Installation